 A guide to planning a trip to Uluru-Kata Tjuta National Park in the red heart of Australia

 Visiting the “red centre” of Australia was one of things I really wanted to do when we moved here.
 And of course at the heart of that red centre is Uluru.
-Visiting Uluru can take some organisation – it is literally miles from anywhere.
+Visiting Uluru (or Ayers Rock) can take some organisation – it is literally miles from anywhere.
 The nearest town is Alice Springs (468 km) and Alice Springs is 1200 kms to the nearest ocean and 1500 kms to the nearest major cities of Darwin (north) and Adelaide (south)

 As a historian (once upon a time I was a history teacher) visiting Uluru gave me the opportunity to understand more about the continent I now call home and of the indigenous people who have lived in Australia for thousands of years.
 They are the oldest continuous culture on earth.